elven-js/elvenjs-website/src/docs/recipes.md

 ### How to login and logout with auth providers

 ElvenJS offers two of four auth providers for now.
-They are the [Maiar Mobile app](https://get.maiar.com/referral/rdmfba3md2), [Maiar browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm), and MultiversX Web Wallet.
+They are the [xPortal Mobile app](https://get.maiar.com/referral/rdmfba3md2), [MultiversX browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm), and MultiversX Web Wallet.
 There will also be support for the [Ledger Nano](https://www.ledger.com/) and Ledger Nano.

 To be able to login you need to initialize ElvenJs and then use the login function: